-A copy of the annual plan of disposals will be sent to all Town and Parish Councils.
+A copy of the surplus assets for current service needs will be sent to all Town and Parish Councils.
 The local council where a property transaction is proposed will be informed prior to any public marketing taking place.

 VALUATIONS FOR ACQUISITION AND DISPOSAL